Japan’s Hiking Insurance Providers Compared

 Montbell.

-Nihon Hiyo Hosho or Nihiho offers affordable “rescue cost insurance” for hiking and various outdoor sports including rock climbing, trail running, backcountry skiing, snowboarding, canoeing and mountain biking.
+Nihon Hiyo Hosho or Nihiho offers affordable “rescue cost insurance” for hiking and various outdoor sports, including rock climbing, trail running, backcountry skiing, snowboarding, canoeing and mountain biking.
 The 4,000 yen annual fee covers expenses required for search and rescue including helicopter callouts up to 3 million yen.
-Policy starts from midnight on the day following payment.
+The policy starts at midnight on the day following payment.

 Pros: Relatively inexpensive at 4,000 yen or only 333 yen per month.